 When someone needs to find an answer to a problem they’re having, they often turn to Google to find the answer.
 If your content was created with data from Google, that helps your chances of solving their problem.

 From there, you can take that information to craft incredibly useful content for your ideal customers.

 First thing’s first: To access Google’s Keyword Planner, you need a Google Ads account.
-But don’t worry — you don’t need to run any ads or even enter you’re billing information.
+But don’t worry — you don’t need to run any ads or even enter your billing information.
 Just follow the steps below.
 First, you’ll need to go to Keyword Planner's homepage.

 - Next, you’ll be asked about your main advertising goal.
 Just click the link “Experienced with Google Ads” underneath all the goals.